caithmac/upsc-digitalgarden/src/site/notes/UPSC/Classic Liberalism.md

 ##### Context
 On background of RRE, new tendency were emerging in the economic sector, social and political sphere which backed emergence of classical liberalism.
-Classical Liberalism is thought to be way of life, which supports idea of liberty and equality making human being as an end not means.
+Classical Liberalism is thought to be way of life, which supports idea of liberty and equality making human being as an end not means. \

+Renaissance

 ##### Main Body
 Based on two principle